maximumGain/basic-probability/README.md

 # basic-probability
 Matlab source code for basic probability used in information theory.
 Static methods are defined in a class named 'probabilityTool'.
-Simply call a function in this class by probabilityTool.<functionname>.
+Simply call a function in this class by probabilityTool.FunctionName.
 All methods provides default input for computation.
-Your inputs are collected using <varargin>.
+Your inputs are collected using varargin.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Example: